Sarthak431/comic-store-backend/README.md

 ## Features
 - Create a new comic book entry.
 - Retrieve a list of all comic books with filtering, sorting, and pagination.
-- Get details of a specific comic book by its ID.
+- Get details of a specific comic book by its ID or slug.
 - Update the information of an existing comic book.
 - Delete a comic book from the collection.
 - Comprehensive error handling for invalid requests.